 days when you aren't feeling up to your usual efficiency)

-- Non-billable administrative time (billing, some cancelled meetings, correspondence, routine filing, etc.)
+Non-billable administrative time (billing, some canceled meetings, correspondence, routine filing, etc.)

 never gets messed up?)